Daniel Lagache: Criticism

-Critics like Élisabeth Roudinesco would argue that Lagache's attempt at the "integration of Freudianism into Janetism", through his emphasis on clinical psychology, was a dead end.
+Critics such as Élisabeth Roudinesco would argue that Lagache's attempt at the "integration of Freudianism into Janetism", through his emphasis on clinical psychology, was a dead end.
 Certainly his rival Lacan maintained that "that extraordinary lateral transference, by which the categories of a psychology that re-invigorates its menial tasks with social exploitation acquire a new strength in psychoanalysis", was foredoomed: "I regard the fate of psychology as signed and sealed".
 Roudinesco concluded that Lagache lost his battle for unification at the same time that he won fame through it.